StoneyJackson/mothership/README.md

   - Can register to be notified when new resources are registered for particular keywords.
   - Can register to be notified when any new resources are registered.
   - Can be notified ...
+- __Communicate__
+  - Support public asynchronous communication.
+  - Support private asynchronous communication.
+  - Support public synchronous communication.
+  - Support private synchronous communication.

+## Features

+### Core Features

+If we don't have these, we have nothing.

+- User accounts
+- Post repository URLs with title, keywords, and license
+- Search repositories by title, keywords, and/or license

+### Crawler Feature

+- Verifies URLs to repositories; invalid repositories are marked invalid
+- Collects and updates metadata about repositories
+- Metadata examples: number of downloads, developers, contributors, release number, release date, last updated date, average commits per unit time, etc.
+- Repositories now display metadata
+- List invalid resources
+- Searches can be sorted by metadata

+### Moderate Feature

+- Allow users to report repositories
+- Automatically pulls a repository with N or more reports and notifies admin.
+- List reported repositories
+- List pulled repositories

+### Notification Feature

+- Register for notifications for
+  - Changes to a particular repository
+  - New repositories
+  - New repositories that match keywords